Reedsburg, Wisconsin: Late 1800s

 The community continued under town government until 1868, when Reedsburg was incorporated as a village; it became a city in May 1887.
 In the 1860s, a hop boom temporarily brought wealth into the area.
 After the crash of the hops market, more farms started to diversify, and Reedsburg would become known for its grain and dairy products.
 The Chicago & North Western Railway (C&NW) arrived in 1872.

 In the 1870s, Main Street started to develop, with grocery stores, banks, and other businesses establishing in Reedsburg.
 In 1880, the Reedsburg Brewing Company was formed.
 As the city continued to grow, more industries came to Reedsburg.
 On December 1, 1883, the Webb and Schweke department store opened, known as the "Big Store".
-The store was the largest department store in Sauk County.
+The store would go on to be the largest department store in Sauk County.
 The City Hotel opened in 1886, owned by William Roper.
 Among the most important was the Reedsburg Woolen Mill.
 Construction was completed in 1882, and by 1899, 32 broad looms produced mainly "fancy cassimeres" for Chicago markets.